mervn/litter/README.md

 ### sweep

-A driver program that uses curl(1) as browser navigation.
+A driver program that uses curl(1) for browser navigation.
 Here is the flow:

 1. Fetch HTML (via curl)
 2. Render HTML without loading remote content